PXThanhLam/AQC_Net/README.md

 Default of num_label is 5 and batch_size is 32. <br/>

-Your folder should organized like before: <br/>
+Your folder should organized like this: <br/>

 ImgRoot/ <br/>
 &nbsp; label1/ <br/>